-These days, it seems like CBD is infused into everything.
+These days, it seems like we infuse CBD into everything.
 You can find advertisements promoting CBD cocktails, face serums, and even bath bombs.
-But before you buy a CBD product, it’s important to understand how the compound reacts in or on your body so you can choose your ideal delivery method.
+But before you buy a CBD product, you need to understand how the compound reacts in or on your body.
+That way, you can choose your ideal delivery method.

-Keep in mind, there is no gold standard for the best form of CBD.
-The right choice for you truly depends on your wellness goals and your body’s reaction to the different forms of CBD.
-To help you navigate your options, we’ll compare CBD pills vs. oil, reviewing their relative advantages.
-This way, you can better understand which CBD form best suits you and make a more informed choice when you decide to use CBD.
+Keep in mind, there’s no gold standard for the best form of CBD.
+The right choice for you truly depends on your wellness goals and your body’s reaction to each product type.
+So, to help you navigate your options, we’ll compare CBD pills vs. oil, reviewing their relative advantages.
+This way, you can better understand which CBD form best suits you and make a more informed choice when shopping.

 What Is CBD?

-Cannabidiol (CBD) is one of the numerous active compounds derived from the Cannabis plant.
-You’ve likely heard of another notable Cannabis compound, Tetrahydrocannabinol (THC), that is well known for its psychoactive effects.
-It is the compound that is responsible for the “high” effect associated with Cannabis.
+Cannabidiol (CBD) is one of many active compounds in Cannabis plants.
+You’ve likely heard of another notable Cannabis compound, Tetrahydrocannabinol (THC).
+It’s got psychoactive effects, so it’s responsible for the “high” associated with Cannabis.

 In contrast, CBD is not psychoactive, but it can deliver effects in your body that many people find beneficial.
 And you can leverage these effects without feeling “stoned”.
-This explains why CBD has been legalized in many states, as companies can successfully extract it from industrial hemp strains of Cannabis plants, leaving behind negligent THC concentrations.
+This explains why CBD is legal at a federal level in the US, as well as in many states.
+And that’s possible because companies can successfully extract CBD from industrial hemp strains of Cannabis plants, leaving behind negligent THC concentrations.